xmisao/tirofinale/README.md

 ## Usage

-On Alpine Linux v3.4 only.
+On Alpine Linux from v1.10 to v3.4 only.

 Show packages which is required to build `nokogiri` gem.